- Leads to qualification: Master of Music in Performance.

 - understanding and skills for a critical assessment of ethical norms and issues of a musical and professional nature

 - complimentary/elective courses (30 credits)

-The study programme consists of teacher-led classroom instruction, academic supervision and independent study in connection with this instruction.
+The study programme consists of instructor-led classroom instruction, academic supervision and independent study in connection with this instruction.

-Artist Diploma - Master’s candidates must have a programme coordinator with overall responsibility for monitoring area of study and for the students’ individualised course plans and progression.
-A teachers’ team with overall responsibility may be established for the individual specialisations.
-The programme coordinator/teachers’ team organises two achievement reviews with each student, normally at the beginning of the second and fourth semesters of studies.
-The achievement reviews may address topics such as the students’ goals and plans for the Master’s degree programme, their study progression and their thoughts about professional life following completion of studies.
+Artist Diploma – Master's candidates must have a programme leader with overall responsibility for monitoring the area of study and for the student's individualised course plans and progression.
+A instructors' team with overall responsibility may be established for the individual specialisations.
+The programme leader/instructors' team organises two achievement reviews with each student, normally at the beginning of the second and fourth semesters of studies.
+The achievement reviews may address topics such as the students' goals and plans for the Master's degree programme, their study progression and their thoughts about professional life following completion of studies.
 An overview of expected completion dates for course requirements and final assessment for the various specialisations has been drawn up.